 Prepare a list of common things that people may have experienced over the summer (winter break, in their lifetime).
-Instruct guests to STAND if they did any of the following "over the summer".
+Instruct guests to STAND (as able, or raise hand) if they did any of the following "over the summer".
 Examples might include: